vcwebio/conteco.controlplane.base/docs/INTERNAL-AUXILIARY.md

 It sets the `CONTECO_EXECUTIONPLANE_BASEPATH` to `CONTECO_EXECUTIONPLANE_ORIGINALPATH` as it is a __ContEco__ defined image.
 It also sets the default for `CONTECO_EXECUTIONTAG`.

+__`extract-file`__
+CLI script that streams the contents of the file requested.
+If the file doesn't exist on the local filesystem then it is extracted from the container images.

 __`info-summary`__
 Auxiliary method to invoke the correct info-generating script for the current API method.
 It returns an overview of the settings relevant for the context.

+__`invoke-script`__
+CLI script that executes the script file requested.
+If the script file doesn't exist on the local filesystem then it is extracted from the container images.

 __`output-parser-tagged`__
 Used by the CLI to parse the output from unmanaged commands.